iqbal-arif/C-Sharp/Notes/QA.md

 A8: 0
 Good job!
 Enums are internally integers.
 The value of the first member of an enum (if not set) is 0.

+**Iteration**

+Q1: What is the correct syntax to check if number is not 0?
+A1: if (number != 0)
+Good job!
+Condition should be enclosed with parentheses.

+Q2: Which answer correctly demonstrates the use of for loop to get the numbers 1 to 10?
+A2: for (var number = 1; nubmer <= 10; number ++>)

+Q3: var cities = new string[] { "Melbourne", "Sydney", "Brisbane" };

+What is the correct syntax to iterate over cities using a foreach block?

+A3: foreach (var city in cities)

+Q4: How many times will this while loop execute?

+var numbers = 0;

+while (numbers < 5)
+{
+numbers += 2;
+}

+A4: 3
+Good job!
+The first time number is 0, so it's less than 5.
+Then, it'll be incremented by 2, so it's still less than 5.
+Next, it'll be 4, so the loop be executed one more time.
+Finally, it becomes 6 and because it's greater than 5, the loop will not be executed.